Looking to step into the thriving and lucrative world of e-commerce?

 Competition

-E-commerce is fiercely competitive – whatever you’re selling, the chances are there are countless other online businesses out there offering the same.
+E-commerce is fiercely competitive – whatever you’re selling, chances are, there are countless other online businesses out there offering the same.

-By conducting a thorough competitor analysis, you can learn best practices to market and sell more effectively, and identify gaps in the market your business can pivot to meet.
+By conducting a thorough competitor analysis, you not only could identify gaps in the market your business can pivot to meet, but also analyse and employ the best practices to market and sell more effectively.

 Website and conversion

-The average e-commerce conversion rate in 2022 – that is, the number of orders versus visits to a website – was 3.65%7.
+The average e-commerce conversion rate (the number of orders versus visits to a website) in 2022 was 3.65%⁸.
 This may seem underwhelming, but there are steps your online business can take to improve it.
 Your website analytics will show when customers abandon shopping carts or drop off your site.
-Perhaps you are losing them when you ask them to register an account – in this instance, introducing “Guest Checkout” could be transformative.
-Optimising your website will be a continual task, but worth it to improve your conversions.
+Perhaps you’re losing them when you ask them to register an account.
+In this instance, introducing “Guest Checkout” could be transformative.
+Optimising your website will be a continual task, but it’s worth it to improve your conversions.

 The future of e-commerce